UBC-MDS/programming-in-python-for-data-science/chapters/en/module2.md

 Let's try reading in an Excel file.

 Tasks:
-- Read in the data from the sheet named `pokemon` from the Excel file `pokemon.xlsx` located in the `data` folder specifying column 0 as the index column.
+- Read in the data from the sheet named `pokemon` from the Excel file `pokemon.xlsx` located in the `data` folder.
 - Save the resulting dataframe as `pokemon_df`.
 - Display the first 10 rows of `pokemon_df`.